w3c/wai-website/pages/about/groups/task-forces/fast.md

 ## Objectives

-The objectives of the FAST Task Force are to develop and maintain inventories of user and functional needs; best practices guidance describing the features that web technologies should provide to ensure accessible content can be created; and the self-assessment tool used by W3C working groups during W3C’s accessibility horizontal review process.
+The FAST Task Force:

+- develops and maintains inventories of user and functional needs,
+- best practices guidance describing the features that web technologies should provide to ensure accessible content can be created, and
+- the self-assessment tool used by W3C working groups during W3C’s accessibility horizontal review process.

 ## Work statement